 See the most famous variations of the Tarot card deck from the 15th century until today, by clicking the header.

 The Tarot card deck has many similarities to regular playing cards.
 That's no surprise, since they have the same origin.
-But there are also significant differences, not only in the number of cards each deck contains.
-Read more about it (click the header).
+But there are also significant differences, not only in the number of cards the decks contain.
+Click the header to read more about it.

-Many of the different versions of the Tarot card deck are so old, they are no longer copyrighted, but in what is called the public domain.
+Many of the different versions of the Tarot card deck are so old, they are no longer copyrighted.
+They are in what is called the public domain.
 That means they are free to use.
-Read more about it (click the header).
+Click the header to read more about it.

 My Other Websites: